AhmedEweed/Baseball-performance-story/Write_Up.md

 # Design

 I prefered a simple design with all of the charts as bar charts
-as the dataset has four numeric variables (Weight, height, HR and batting average)
+as the dataset has four numeric variables (Weight, height, home runs and batting average)
 and only two categorical variables (Name and handedness).
 Therefore a bar chart is most suitble for numeric data